nkanderson/quick_aqi/README.md

 The application provides an Air Quality Index (AQI) calculation based on particulate matter of size 2.5 microns diameter or smaller, referred to as PM2.5.
 It is intended to allow for basic data gathering on local AQI conditions, which may or may not be well reported in a given area.
 It provides user feedback in the form of LED output indicating the AQI range of the current measurement, as defined by the EPA, in addition to an exact AQI calculation printed to a serial debug output.

-Future iterations will include on-demand calculations using the user button control, as well as output of the exact AQI value to an OLED display.
+Future iterations will include output of the exact PM2.5 and AQI values to an OLED display.
 This may allow further extensions, including a display of particle count, which may be useful in a cleanroom context.

 **Author**: Niklas Anderson